zstackio/zstackio.github.io/tutorials/security-group-cli.md

 <h4 id="sshLoginFailure">20.
 Confirm Unable to SSH Login INNER-VM From OUTER-VM</h4>

-go back to OUTER-VM and ssh INNER-VM again, it should fail.
+go back to OUTER-VM and ssh INNER-VM again, it should success.

 <img src="/images/tutorials/t4/cliSshVM4.png">